q-0q/website/public/markdown/melody-temple.md

 	time_in_current_state += delta
 ```

-The main difference between this pattern and what I do with Wasp is that state transitions are not initiated by event-based triggers but rather a single function.
+The main difference between this pattern and what I do with Wasp is that state transitions are not initiated by event-based triggers but rather by a single function.

 ```python
 # Player.gd